 Knot Studio’s design for the Mercy Corps World Headquarters identity, wayfinding, and donor recognition project included sustainable materials for all signage.

 Located in a downtown Portland neighborhood that embodies the city’s commitment to adaptive reuse and the highest standards of environmentally-friendly design, Knot Studio’s design for Mercy Corps’ World Headquarters perfectly aligns with the client’s mission.
 Designed to LEED Platinum standards, the Mercy Corps World Headquarters reinvents the 1892 Packer-Scott Building through a daylight atrium and stairwell that offers visitors glimpses of our industrial past merging with modern office-space amenities.
 The building underwent a seismic upgrade, and the project included a new addition — kick-starting a new life for the building with a remodeled atrium and central staircase.
 The remodel included energy-efficient windows with solar shades, a green roof, and a new stormwater runoff management system to reach LEED platinum.

-Knot’s solution delivers on the promise that modern design can improve on the past without ignoring it and deftly guides visitors along a refreshingly simple path.
-Knot’s signage and wayfinding program, bold yet elegant, integrates perfectly into the redesign and reflects a new mission and new life for the century-old structure.
-Because Mercy Corps serves people around the glove, Knot’s design employed some unusual materials, such as eco-resin impregnated banana fiber, to reflect the diverse cultures and locations in which the nonprofit organization regularly works.
+Knot Studio’s solution delivers on the promise that modern design can improve on the past without ignoring it and deftly guides visitors along a refreshingly simple path.
+Knot Studio’s signage and wayfinding program, bold yet elegant, integrates perfectly into the redesign and reflects a new mission and new life for the century-old structure.
+Because Mercy Corps serves people around the globe, Knot Studio’s design employed some unusual materials, such as eco-resin impregnated banana fiber, to reflect the diverse cultures and locations where the nonprofit organization regularly works.